Srinivas146641/Chat-Application/README.md

-# chat-application
+# Chat-Application
-basically it's a simple chat app using java . containing server and client end.
+Basically it's a simple chat application using java containing server and client end.